EnJnDeSIgn/rand-and-rollers/README.md

     listen to my stanza, truth is in the moment but, these are just words and empty...

+# Note on precision data

+	y = roll_value - c			!
+So far, so good: c is 0
+	t = random_sum + y			!
+Alas, sum is big, y small, so low-order digits of y are lost. c = (t - random_sum) - y		! (t-random_sum) recovers the high part of y; subtracting y recovers -(low part of y) random_sum = t				!
+Algebraically, c should always be zero.
+Beware overly-aggressive optimizing compilers!
+						!
+Next time around, the lost low part will be added to y in a fresh attempt.
+						!
+Print the current roll value and the total sum with more decimal places This is not my work or syntax, I keep it still because I don't know who wrote it and I like it....
+What I came up with is numbering the logic c0, y0, t0, carry_over0 and c1, y1, t1, carry_over1 and so on so that I may use precision data more then once in a formula translation program.
+I use it 4 times in NRNG.f90.

 # Story Element Genorator and Tarot Card Genorator

 Welcome to